08Karthi08/ReceiptStash_HCI584/README.md

 6. Usage:

-- Start the Flask development server:
+   + Start the Flask development server:
 `python3 app.py`

-- Open your web browser and go to http://localhost:5000.
+   + Open your web browser and go to http://localhost:5000.

-- You should see the homepage of the ReceiptStash web application.
+   + You should see the homepage of the ReceiptStash web application.

-Contributing Contributions to the project are welcome!
-If you find any issues or have any suggestions, please create a new issue or submit a pull request.

-License This project is licensed under the MIT License.

-Please replace your-username in the URLs with your actual GitHub username when creating the repository.
 # User Interface
  * Dashboard
   ![Screenshot 2023-07-31 at 3 23 31 PM](https://github.com/08Karthi08/ReceiptStash_HCI584/assets/135080809/d105c339-b97f-4fc6-92c9-e7828c6ba97d)